CPSLabGU/gttcan/README.md

 t = timevalue (62 bit)
 ```

+#### Standard Message

+A standard message has the full 8 bytes available for data transmission.
+Although the schedule slot dictates which node and what data will be sent, the Data ID value should still be encoded in the least-significant bits in the Can Frame ID.
 <!--
-#### Exclusive Message

-This is a standard message.
-Although the schedule slot dictates which node and what data will be sent, the Data ID value should still be encoded in the least-significant bits in the Can Frame ID.
-All 8 data bytes are available for data transmission.

 #### Arbitration message

 This is a message slot for any node to send unscheduled messages in.
 It is the same as a Data message, however the transmitting node will need to deal with a potential loss of arbitration and attempt to send the message again in the next arbitration slot.